If you asked most Newfie owners if their dog eats snow, you would probably get a unanimous response of yes.

 What Snow Is Not Safe For Dogs To Eat?

-Many deicers contain ingredients such as sodium chloride, potassium chloride, magnesium chloride or calcium salts.
+Many deicers contain toxic substances such as sodium chloride, potassium chloride, magnesium chloride or calcium chloride.

 Sodium chloride is salt and too much salt can cause vomiting and diarrhea in dogs.